-President Ferdinand "Bongbong" Marcos Jr. signed Republic Act 12312, the "Anti-Pogo Act of 2025," into law on October 23, effectively banning Philippine offshore gaming operators (POGOs) and declaring them illegal.
+President Ferdinand "Bongbong" Marcos Jr. signed Republic Act 12312, the "Anti-Pogo Act of 2025," into law on October 23, banning Philippine offshore gaming operators (POGOs) and repealing previous legislation that taxed and recognized them.

 Topics in this story